legendarycode3/shared-wallet/README.md

  ## Project Overview
 The `Shared Wallet Smart Contract` is a decentralized Ethereum-based treasury that enables multiple users to securely store and manage a common pool of Ether.
 While anyone can contribute funds to the wallet, only authorized accounts are permitted to withdraw, with each withdrawal constrained by an owner-defined spending allowance. </br>
 The contract implements a role-based access control model where the contract owner is responsible for granting or revoking withdrawal permissions and assigning individual allowances to trusted users.
+This design allows organizations,

 ## 📌 Features